gearjosh/portfolio/readme.md

 ## Technologies Used

 _{Tell me about the languages and tools you used to create this app.
 Assume that I know you probably used HTML and CSS.
 If you did something really cool using only HTML, point that out.}_

+A couple of days ago, I looked into how to add a favicon to a page on https://stackoverflow.com/questions/9943771/adding-a-favicon-to-a-static-html-page.
+That code lives in the head of the HTML because I wanted to get a teeny little screenshot of my Github avatar to show up on the top of the tab.

 ### License